x3dom/pipeline/docs/source/api.rst

     GET <base_uri>/jobs/123

 Don't query the pipeline to often this way (about every 5-10 seconds is proabably enough).
+To save transport overhead, you can resport to making a HEAD request only in order to check status.
+If status is 200 then you can issue an addtional request to get the rest of the information.

-Use the ``progress_url`` to get realtime-push messages about the status.
+Additionally you can make use of the ``progress_url`` to get realtime-push messages about the status.
 This URL implements the EventSource push protocol.

 .. warning:: Do not use the push messages to determine if the conversion is complete
     as they are not relieable enougth to do so.